oliverne/easy-ecdsa/README.md

 ## Fun Facts

-- I don't understand Elliptic curve
+- I don't understand Elliptic curve. 📈
-- I don't know anything about crypto
+- I don't know anything about crypto. 🔐
-- It was built for providing a client-side message signature without native dependencies to use on React Native
+- It was built for providing a client-side message signature working on React Native without native dependencies. 🤣